wp-plugins/show-pending-comments-count/readme.txt

 == Screenshots ==

-1. A screenshot of the 'Edit Posts' admin page with the plugin active, showing a post without pending comments and one with pending comments.
+1. A screenshot of the 'Posts' admin page with the plugin active.
+The topmost post clearly indicates 2 approved comments and 1 comment pending.
+The second post has 2 approved comments with none pending.
+The third post has 37 approved comments and 1 comment pending.

 == Filters ==